 Firstly, breakdown the project(s) work carried out in your company over the past two years into potential qualifying and non-qualifying projects.

-For example, you may have found yourself at point A and wanted to get to point B in terms of product or service delivery but had no idea how to get there?
-You therefore incurred time and costs on competent professionals in your sector seeking to find potential solutions.
+For example, you may have found yourself at point A in a new project and wanted to get to point B in terms of say, a new or improved product or service but had no idea how to get there?
+You therefore incurred time and costs engaging competent professionals in your sector seeking to find potential solutions.

 If so, these can all be pointers towards potentially qualifying R&D activities for tax…